Best Place To Learn Video Editing Online For Beginners

 Course details: 12 total hours | 131 lectures | All Levels

 This course by Phil Ebiner is a great introduction to Adobe Premiere Pro if you are a beginner.
+It requires Adobe Premiere Pro installed, and you can usually get a free trial period to try it out.

-The course will take you all the way from beginner to the producer of your first short documentary film.
+The course can take you from beginner to the producer of your first short documentary film.
+You also get some footage to practice on.

 Other essential things you’ll learn include: